1st Massachusetts Infantry Regiment

-Organization and early service
+Organization

 At the start of the war, with the firing on Fort Sumter, the 1st Massachusetts Volunteer Militia consisted of five companies based in and around Boston, Massachusetts.
 The peace-time unit of militia was organized in 1858 not long after an older unit of the same name disbanded.
-The five core companies were the "Union Guards" of East Boston (which became Company B), the "Roxbury City Guards" of Roxbury (which became Company D), the "Pulaski Guards" of South Boston (which became Company E), the "National Guards" of Boston (which became Company F), and the "Independent Boston Fusileers" (which became Company G).
+The regiment was initially built around five companies (later companies, D, E, F, and G) of the First Regiment Massachusetts Volunteer Militia.
+These five companies were the "Union Guards" of East Boston (B), the "Roxbury City Guards" of Roxbury (D), the "Pulaski Guards" of South Boston (E), the "National Guards" of Boston (F), and the "Independent Boston Fusiliers" (G).
 The commanding officer, Colonel Robert Cowdin, originally offered their service in response to Lincoln's first call for 75,000 volunteers to serve a term of 90-days.
 But as the unit did not yet have the ten companies required for a regiment, the request was set aside.
+The state the added five other militia companies in part or as a whole to fill the complement of ten companies as A, C, H, I, and K. A was drawn from the two militia companies in Brookline, C from the North End True Blues in Boston, H from the Chelsea Volunteers in Chelsea, I from the Schouler Guards in Boston, and K from the Chadwick Light Infantry of Roxbury.

 The regiment first made its headquarters at Faneuil Hall in Boston and began recruiting volunteers for five new companies.
 This progressed for about a month until a full complement of companies was reached.
 When Lincoln's call for three-year regiments was issued on May 3, 1861, the men of the 1st Massachusetts unanimously agreed to serve for that term.
 The first four companies were mustered into federal service on May 23 and the remaining six over the next few days.
 On May 25, the regiment was ordered to occupy an improvised training camp outside of Boston dubbed Camp Ellsworth.
 The barracks were located in an old ice house next to Fresh Pond in North Cambridge, Massachusetts.
 The regiment began active training and drilling here, however, the camp and barracks turned out to be unsuitable and unhealthy, resulting a growing sick list.
-On June 13, the unit moved to a different location in Cambridge where new barracks were constructed.
+On June 13, the unit moved to a different location in North Cambridge where new barracks were constructed.
 This came to be known as Camp Cameron.
 Just two days later, the War Department summoned the regiment to active service.